-Dolphin is an Atari 2600 game by Matthew Hubbard where players control a dolphin swimming through the ocean in a side scrolling view.
-In an effort to escape a pursuing squid, players must listen to the sound effects from the game to determine where to swim.
-Walls of sea horses approach quickly, with very narrow gaps to swim through.
-The dolphins of the ocean squeak at you to let you know where the gap is located, so the player can react in time.
+Dolphin is an Atari 2600 game by Matthew Hubbard, published by Activision, in which players control a dolphin swimming through the ocean in a side scrolling view.
+In an effort to escape a pursuing octopus, players must listen to the sound effects from the game to determine where to swim.
+Walls of seahorses approach quickly, with very narrow gaps to swim through.
+The dolphins of the ocean squeak at the player to indicate where the gap is located, so the player can react in time.
 A high pitched tone means to swim high, and a low pitched ton means to swim low.
-With practice, it's a simple task to always know exactly where to swim so that you never lose speed.
+With practice, it's a simple task to always know exactly where to swim in order to never lose speed.
 Each gap that is successfully passed without touching the sides earns a handful of points.

 In addition to swimming through gaps, the player can use the currents of the ocean (represented by arrows in the water) to their advantage.
-Swimming over arrows pointing in the correct direction offer a speed boost, while arrows pointing the other way will slow you down.
-However, the currents of the sea affect the squid too, so clever players will lure the squid into the low speed currents and away from the high speed currents.
+Swimming over arrows pointing in the correct direction offer a speed boost, while arrows pointing the other way will reduce the player's speed.
+However, the currents of the sea affect the octopus too, so clever players will lure the octopus into the low speed currents and away from the high speed currents.

-After a little while of swimming, the squid will eventually change colors, letting you know that you have gone up a level.
-The squid gets smarter as time goes on, and will start avoiding bad currents, making it harder to escape.
+After a little while of swimming, the octopus will eventually change colors, letting players know that they have gone up a level.
+The octopus gets smarter as time goes on, and will start avoiding bad currents, making it harder to escape.
 Shortly after reaching the next level, a seagull will fly over the ocean.
-If the player can jump out of the water and catch the seagull, they will become temporarily invulnerable, granting the dolphin the power to defeat the mighty squid for a huge haul of bonus points.
+If the player can jump out of the water and catch the seagull, they will become temporarily invulnerable, granting the dolphin the power to defeat the mighty octopus for a huge haul of bonus points.

 The "Friends of Dolphins" and "Secret Society of Dolphins"

 Like many Activision games of the era, patches would be awarded to players who achieved certain scores within the game.
-They asked for a photo of your TV to determine if you were eligible.
+They asked for a photo of the player's TV to determine eligibility.
 There were two tiers of patches that would be awarded for Dolphin players.

 The first patch one could earn was the "Friends of Dolphins" patch.
 According to the game's manual, players would have to send a photo of a score of at least 80,000 in order to earn this patch.